flare-foundation/flare-system-client/README.md

 api_endpoint = "http://localhost:3000/ftso2"

 [submit1]
-start_offset = "10s"   # start fetching data and submitting txs after this offset from the start of the epoch tx_submit_retries = 1  # number of retries for submitting txs
+start_offset = "5s"    # start fetching data and submitting txs after this offset from the start of the epoch tx_submit_retries = 1  # number of retries for submitting txs

 [submit2]
-start_offset = "80s"
+start_offset = "15s"
 tx_submit_retries = 1

 [submit_signatures]
-start_offset = "30s"
+start_offset = "10s"    # offset from the start of the epoch
 tx_submit_retries = 3
 data_fetch_retries = 5  # number of retries for fetching data from the API, timeout is 1 second max_rounds = 3          # max number of rounds to fetch data and submit signatures